Conversations about technology between two friends who disagree on plenty, and agree on plenty more.

 Liked

 28:57People throw around the term Functional Programming but it's not always clear what they mean.
-In this episode, we describe what it is and how you could already be doing it.
+In this episode, Wolf explains what goes into FP, and together we build a clearer picture that reveals you might already be doing it.
 Show notes and things to think about: Functional programing isn't academic.
 It isn't overwhelming.
-It isn't impossible to use.
-It isn't inapplicable to ordinary problems like th…
+It isn't impossible to …

 …